mont127/HaSe/README.md

 The first ICD does not need full Vulkan support.
 It can start as a stub that loads through the Vulkan loader, logs calls, connects to the host, and returns controlled fake device information.

-## CheeseBridge Protocol
+## CheeseBridge Protocol (Complex stuff)

 The protocol is the communication format between the Linux guest and the macOS host.

-Early prototypes can use JSON or simple structs.
+Early prototypes can use JSON or simple structs (this is what macndcheese uses for backend communication with the frontend app).
 Later versions should move to a binary protocol with shared memory for performance.

 Initial message types: